-Topics Key content Mickey mousing Teacher led warm up is followed by aural analysis of 'Steamboat Willie' from 1928.
-Concepts of mickey mousing, sync points, foley and diegetic music introduced.
+Topics Key content Glossary link Knowledge Organiser link Mickey mousing Teacher-led warm up is followed by aural analysis of 'Steamboat Willie' from 1928.
+Concepts of mickey mousing, sync points, foley and diegetic music are introduced.
 Students complete a cue sheet and subsequently sound effects for a short animation.
-Leitmotif Students reflect on the impact of melody on mood, and learn about how leitmotif is used to represent a person, place or idea.
+Pp. 36-38 Pg.
+64 Leitmotif Students reflect on the impact of melody on mood, and learn about the ways in which leitmotif is used to represent a person, place or idea.
 Short practical examples all exemplify how chromatic melodies can be used for mysterious characters.
 Creative consolidation through either performance or composition tasks relating to James Bond, Harry Potter or an original theme.
 Revising rhythm notation.
 Analysis of heroic musical themes, learning how brass and percussion instruments are used to portray heroic characters.
-A soundscape composition for Wonder Woman embeds understanding.
-The fanfare Revising intervals.
+A soundscape composition for 'Wonder Woman' embeds understanding.
+Pp. 36-38 Pg.
+64 The fanfare Revising intervals.
 Learning how fanfares are composed and writing an original fanfare to a backing/accompaniment.
-Sci-fi BBC Ten Pieces film on Delia Derbyshire and the Dr Who theme sets the context, introducing electronic timbres and experimentalism.
+Pp. 36-38 Pg.
+64 Sci-fi BBC Ten Pieces film on Delia Derbyshire and the Dr Who theme sets the context, introducing electronic timbres and experimentalism.
 Comparison of Dr Who and Stranger Things themes, highlighting musical devices common to both.
-Creative consolidation then possible through composition task (creating soundscape for an image of an astronaut) or performing/arrangement (Dr Who theme).
-Horror Identifying changes in the Harry Potter motif, linked to fear - analysing how composer write for horror films including used of pitch, instrumentation, tonality, rhythm and texture.
+Creative consolidation is then possible through a composition task (creating soundscape for an image of an astronaut) or performing/arrangement (Dr Who theme).
+Pp. 36-38 Pg.
+64 Horror Identifying changes in the Harry Potter motif, linked to fear - analysing how the composer writes for horror films including the use of pitch, instrumentation, tonality, rhythm and texture.
 A class performance task exemplifies this.
-Creative consolidation is then possible through composition task (creating soundscape for an image of a haunted house) or performing arrangement (28 Days Later).
-Epic films This is a consolidation lesson where a small amount of new knowledge is introduced.
+Creative consolidation is then possible through a composition task (creating soundscape for an image of a haunted house) or performing an arrangement (28 Days Later).
+Pp. 36-38 Pg.
+64 Epic films This is a consolidation lesson where a small amount of new knowledge is introduced.
 There is also revision of intervals, introducing a 6 th .
 New and existing content is tested through a longer listening task - which can be used as a summative assessment.
-Writing to a brief From this point, students can demonstrate their understanding through creating a longer, original stylistic composite through writing to a brief.
-Choices of brief include: 'Children of Ghosts', 'Lost in Time' and 'Beyond the Sky'.
+Pp. 36-38 Pg.
+64 Writing to a brief From this point, students can demonstrate their understanding by creating a longer, original stylistic composite that involves writing to a brief.
+Choices of brief include: Pp. 36-38 Pg.
+64

+'Children of Ghosts', 'Lost in Time' and 'Beyond the Sky'.
 A model is provided for 'Children of Ghosts', including a cue sheet and exemplar composition.